SoftwareAG/sagdevops-templates/CONTRIBUTE.md

   * repo.product
   * repo.fix
   * nodes
-* Template SHOULD define one layer only
+* Template SHOULD define only one runtime layer.
+It MAY have one additional db layer
 * Template MUST define exactly one runtime instance

 ## Adding Tests